 This section describes how you can configure engine environments to meet the requirements of a project.
-This can be done by using environmental variables, installing any required dependencies directly to the project, or by creating a custom engine that is built-in with all the project's required dependencies.
+This can be done by using environmental variables and by installing dependencies.

 For a list of the environmental variables you can configure and instructions on how to configure them, see Engine Environment Variables.

 - Creating a custom engine with the required packages

 - Mounting a path from the host which contains additional packages

 To allow for versioning of experiments and models, Cloudera Data Science Workbench executes each experiment and model in a completely isolated engine.
 Every time a model or experiment is kicked off, Cloudera Data Science Workbench creates a new isolated Docker image where the model or experiment is executed.
 These engines are built by extending the project's designated default engine image to include the code to be executed and any dependencies as specified.

 For details on how this process works and how to configure these environments, see Engines for Experiments and Models.